 1960s Philips Outdoor Wall Lamp

 Materials: Black painted metal (iron) rectangular wall mount.
-Square black iron tubes.
-Round black iron glass holder.
-Green crystal glass in a bollard shape.
-Bakelite socket.
+Square black iron tubes, welded together as a folded rod.
+Round black iron lampshade holder.
+Green round crystal glass lampshade in a bollard shape.
+Bakelite E27 socket.

 Height: 35 cm / 13.77”